LLaVA and LLaVA-1.5 Explained

 Instruction Tuning with GPT-4 Vision

-The paper Instruction Tuning with GPT-4 discusses the attempt to use GPT-4 data for LLM self-instruct tuning.
-This project is an exploration of the capabilities of GPT-4 and its potential in enhancing large language models.
+The paper Instruction Tuning with GPT-4 discusses an attempt to use GPT-4 data for LLM self-instruct tuning.
+This project explores GPT-4's capabilities and potential for enhancing large language models.

 While LLaVA represents a significant step forward in the world of large multimodal models, the journey is far from over, and there are promising directions to explore for its future development:

-• Data Scale: LLaVA's pre-training data is currently based on a subset of CC3M, and its fine-tuning data draws from a subset of COCO.
-To enhance its concept coverage, especially with regard to entities and OCR, one direction for improvement is to consider pre-training on even larger image-text datasets.
+- Data Scale: LLaVA's pre-training data is based on a subset of CC3M, and its fine-tuning data draws from a subset of COCO.
+One way to enhance its concept coverage, especially with regard to entities and OCR, is to consider pre-training on even larger image-text datasets.

 LLaVA: Key Takeaways